waybyte/logicromsdk/docs/book/api/peri/bluetooth.rst

 Bluetooth
 =========

-SiWi GSM module supports BT3.0 with EDR can work in BT host and client mode.
+MT2503 chipset supports BT3.0 with EDR can work in BT host and client mode.

 Currently only SPP profile is supported by SDK.